White Lies (2013 New Zealand film): Reception

 The New York Times has described the film as a "quiet tale of cultural oppression" that is "infused with slow tension."
-In addition, Webster praises the leading female actresses for their formidable performances, describing them as "well-matched opponents" and highlighting the strength of Ms. Black's debut on-screen performance.
+In addition, Webster praises the leading female actresses for their formidable performances, describing them as "well-matched opponents" and highlighting the strength of Black's debut on-screen performance.
 Black's performance was met with positive reception amongst film critics, with one review stating that Black's “earthy intensity centres the drama with a commanding stillness.”

 The New Zealand Herald has commended the film's female-driven storyline, noting the absence of any significant male characters.
 It has been noted that the film passes the Bechdel Test, which is used as a measure of female representation in fiction requiring multiple female protagonists whose lives, conversations and actions do not revolve around men.
 It has also been suggested that the female-driven storyline is reflective of Rotberg's broader work in the feminist film tradition.

 A review in Film Journal International applauds the film for its well-meaning attempts to address issues of colonialism and cultural identity, but states that the film suffers from heavy-handedness in its delivery.
 It has also been suggested that the English-language portions of the dialogue feel stiff and stagnant, and detract from the otherwise natural feel of the film.
 In addition, a few critics noted the film's obvious plot reveal, which audiences would have guessed “an hour into the film.”
 One critic also suggested that the use of symbolism within the film lacked nuance.

 The natural beauty of the film has been noted by critics.
 The film's setting has been described as “indescribably beautiful” and well-captured by the film's cinematographer, Alun Bollinger, who has worked on several films with Peter Jackson, including the second Lord of the Rings film.
 The depictions of Ruatahuna on New Zealand's north island were particularly well received by critics.

 The Hollywood Reporter also commended John Psathas’ "delicate" use of traditional Māori instruments to score the film.